 Other roles and actions of Vitamin C in the body include the following:

 - anti mold/antifungal

 - antioxidant and increase glutathione production

 - supports adrenal to help improve stress response.

-- Antioxidant: if all other antioxidant out of system it will go instead an act as one
+- Antioxidant: if all other antioxidants leave the body it will act as one

 - Immune System: stimulates the immune function – combat off free radical damage, anti-cancerous support and virus destruction.

 - Antihistamine: reducing inflammation throughout the body.
 Vitamin C does wonders for the brain and spinal cord – leaving a positive effect on both resulting in a healthier/stronger and more flexible spinal cord.

 - Collagen: formation and maintenance of collagen and basic of connective tissue, bones in order to keep bones, skin and joints firm and skin supple.
 Maintaining the integrity of the skin.
 The formation of collagen is needed to help keep the protective membrane surrounding the baby strong.